esteinig/dartQC/readme/install.md

 #### How do I execute the script from anywhere on the system?

-You can then sym-link the script to `bin` and use it from anywhere on your system.
+You can then sym-link the script to `bin` and use it from anywhere on your system without typing the full path to the script.
 For example if `~/bin` is in `PATH`:

 ```
 ln -s ~/dartQC/dartqc.py ~/bin